antarctica/bas-style-kit-docs/site/_core/colours.md

 Info
 : Indicates something neutral, or informative
 {: .bsk-dl-lg }

+{% capture alert_content %}
+These colours have meaning.
+To promote recognition by users, they should not be used beyond their intended purpose.
+{% endcapture %}
+{% include bas-style-kit/bsk-snippet--alert.html
+  variant="info"
+  style="solid"
+  content=alert_content
+%}

 These colours can be used with many core styles and components, such as: